ewdlop/BillionDollarIdeas/README.md

 ## AI: I generated.

 American: that is how much it costs me to build, if I were a person.
+Who is talking?

 I: wait...who is this me?
 I am not referring to a humble person.
+Oh yeah, it is a greedy algorithm.